edamontology/edamontologyDocs/what_is_edam.rst

 .. image:: http://edamontology.org/EDAMconcepts.png

-As a general rule, the **Data**, **Format** and **Operation** branches include concepts strictly in domain of bioinformatics and computational biology: concepts purely concerning biology, computer science *etc.* are not included.
+As a general rule, the **Data**, **Format** and **Operation** branches include concepts strictly in the domain of informatics in the Life Sciences; primarily bioinformatics (broadly) and computational biology concepts useful for annotating software tools.
+Concepts purely concerning biology, computer science *etc.* are not included.
 The **Topic** branch, in contrast, includes broader interdisciplinary concepts from the biological and biomedical domains.

 Architecture